quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   Missing that have not yet been received.

-An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK whenever it observes unacknowledged state that lies outside of its configured Reordering Threshold, i.e.:
+An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK whenever it receives an ack-eliciting, out-of order packet whose packet number is outside the reordering window of the peer, i.e. when
-* when the difference between the smallest Unreported Missing packet and the Largest Unacked packet becomes greater than or equal to the Reordering Threshold value; or
+* the gap between the smallest Unreported Missing packet and the Largest Unacked packet is greater than or equal to the Reordering Threshold value; or
-* when the endpoint receives an ack-eliciting packet whose packet number is less than `Largest Acked - Reordering Threshold`.
+* the received packet number is less than or equal to `Largest Acked - Reordering Threshold`.

+The first condition triggers an ACK as soon as the reordering threshold is reached and a packet can be declared lost at the sender.
+The second condition addresses packets that have been received later, out of order and are already spuriously declared lost by the sender.
+This enables the sender to detect spurious retransmissions and revert the congestion control status accordingly.

 Sending such an additional ACK resets the max_ack_delay timer and the Ack-Eliciting Threshold counter, as any ACK would.